Close X

 The following are some things to keep in mind when drafting a caregiver contract:

-Meet with an Elder Law attorney.
 It is important to get an attorney's help in drafting the contract, especially if qualifying for Medicaid or Veteran's benefits is a goal.
 For instance, Michigan's nursing home Medicaid regulations prohibit the use of care contracts if an elder has already moved to a nursing home.
 Also, the contract must be in writing, must be signed and notarized in a specific manner, and certain medical evidence must be documented as proof of the need for the care being provided under the contract.
 The failure to follow the Medicaid regulations could result in the payment being considered a gift or divestment if the elder ever moves to a nursing home and needs to qualify for Medicaid.
 The effect of a payment being considered a divestment is that Medicaid will not pay for an elder's care in the nursing home for a period of time.
+An Elder Law attorney can endure that the contract is drafted and implemented correctly in compliance with Michigan's Medicaid nursing home laws.

-Caregiver's duties.
 The contract should set out the caregiver's duties, which can be anything from driving to doctor's appointments and attending doctor's meetings to grocery shopping to help with paying bills.
 The length of the term of the contract is usually for the elder's lifetime, so it is important to cover all possibilities, even if they are not currently needed.

-Payment.
 Payment to the caregiver can be made in weekly or monthly installments.
 For Medicaid purposes, it is very important that the pay not be excessive.
 Excessive pay could be viewed as a gift for Medicaid eligibility purposes.
 The pay should be similar to what other caregivers in the area are making, or less.
 Also, prepaid, lump-sum contracts are considered a “divestment” under Michigan's Medicaid program.

-Other sources for payment.
 If the elder does not have enough money to pay his or her caregiver, there may be other sources of payment.
 A long-term care insurance policy may cover family caregivers, for example.

 A properly drafted caregiver contract is very useful in the right circumstances